What you should know about Chris Edgerton

 I was diagnosed with a lymphoma called Waldenstrom’s Macroglobulinemia (WM) in the summer of 2017.
 On the negative side, WM is a very rare blood cancer, one that receives very little research funding, and one that currently has no cure.
 On the positive side, WM can progress slowly, and treatments are improving all the time.
 I am feeling great, with only minor side effects from WM.
 I feel extremely fortunate to have access to world class medical care from the team at the Mayo Clinic Jacksonville, and hope to be around for many more years!

 I don’t think it would be accurate to say that the WM diagnosis has not impacted me and my family.
 It’s hard not to be impacted by a diagnosis for a rare and currently incurable disease.
 What I can say, however, is that WM has not changed my approach to life and living.
 I’ve always tried to focus on today, and not worry about the past or the future.
 I have always valued family, and am fortunate to see and spend time with my brother, Deirdre’s brother and sisters, and our nieces and nephews.
-I am surrounded by people who love me, and whom I love, and who will be rooting me to Boston every inch of the way.
+I am surrounded by people who love me, and whom I love.
 Life really can’t get much better, despite the WM.